abuultjens/OoVRE/README.md

 ### data feature matrix file

-Has both a header line (first row) and an index (first column).
+The data feature matrix file has both a header line (first row) and an index (first column).
 There can be an unlimited number of columns beyond the index column for n many features.
 The header line contains the observations and the rows below the header (first row) contain the features, Eg 16s sequences.
 File is comma seperated.

     # Structure of a data matrix file (three observations and three features)
     INDEX,obs-1,obs-2,obs-3